Azure/azure-sdk-for-python/sdk/iothub/azure-iot-deviceprovisioning/README.md

 or [Bicep](https://learn.microsoft.com/azure/iot-dps/quick-setup-auto-provision-bicep?tabs=CLI),

 ### Create the client
-The Device Provisioning Service client library for Python allows you to interact with three main operational categories: individual enrollments, enrollment groups, and device registration states.
+The Azure IoT Device Provisioning client library for Python allows you to interact with three main operational categories: individual enrollments, enrollment groups, and device registration states.

 Interaction with these resources starts with an instance of a DeviceProvisioningClient.
 To create the DeviceProvisioningClient object, you will need the DPS resource's endpoint URL and a credential that allows you to access the resource.